vlin02/MonteCarlo-Poker/README.md

 ## About
 Currently an exculsively Texas Holdem probability calculator, using random (MonteCarlo) simulation.
 Takes advantage of a comprehensive, but compact (10MB), lookup table for fast simulation speed.
 Accepts any number of player hands, including unknown hands, as well as a community hand.
+A more detailed explanation of the inner-workings is at the bottom if you're **really** curious.

 ## Benchmarks
 Computational time spent running simulations increases linearly with total number of hands, as time complexity